devopsacademyau/academy/classes/02class/exercises/c02-network07/zarajoy/README.md

     ```
     An Internet Gateway allows resources within your VPC to access the internet, and the internet to access your public subnet (and its resources)

   NAT Gateway allows resources in a private subnet to access the internet.
-  It only works one way.
-The internet at large cannot get through your NAT to your private resources unless you explicitly allow it.
-A NAT gateway only exists in a single AZ so for all our 3 private subnets to access internet, we must have a NAT in each AZ.
-    ```
+A ressource from outside your network cannot initiate communication with private resourcess that are using a NAT gateway.

   Can you delete the destination route to your VPC network?
 Why?
     ```